Kilimanjaro and COVID: all the latest updates for travellers to Tanzania

 The current COVID rules for travellers to Tanzania is as follows:

-STEPS YOU NEED TO TAKE IN ORDER TO ENTER TANZANIA:
+COVID AND KILIMANJARO: STEPS YOU NEED TO TAKE IN ORDER TO ENTER TANZANIA

-- All travellers visiting Tanzania will be required to present a negative COVID-19 PCR test certificate upon arrival.
-The test should be taken within 72 hours of their arrival into Tanzania
+- All travellers visiting Tanzania have to present a negative COVID-19 PCR test certificate upon arrival.
+You need to take the test within 72 hours of their arrival into Tanzania

-- All travellers flying into any of their international airports (including Kilimanjaro Airport) will be subjected to enhanced screening for COVID-19 including a mandatory rapid test (probably a lateral flow test).
-In all probability this will delay you from leaving the airport for at least thirty minutes; you will also have to pay US$10 (previously US$25, but reduced August 25th 2021) for the privilege too, which must be paid in cash on arrival.
-The Government of Tanzania is also implementing temperature scanning for all international passengers arriving into Tanzania.If you are tested for COVID-19 on arrival, you may be required to self-isolate for 14 days.
+- All travellers flying into any of their international airports (including Kilimanjaro Airport) have to undergo enhanced screening for COVID-19 including a mandatory rapid test (probably a lateral flow test).
+In all probability this will delay you from leaving the airport for at least thirty minutes.
+You will also have to pay US$10 (previously US$25, but reduced August 25th 2021) for the privilege too, which you pay in cash on arrival.
+The Government of Tanzania is also implementing temperature scanning for all international passengers arriving into Tanzania.If you test positive for COVID-19 on arrival, you may be required to self-isolate for 14 days.

-In addition to the above, the government also introduced one other restrictions for travellers from India only, where the Indian variant of the virus is wreaking havoc.
-If you are travelling to Tanzania from India then you will have to quarantine in a Government designated hotel for 14 days.
+In addition to the above, the government also introduced one other restriction.
+This is for travellers from India only, where the Indian variant of the virus is wreaking havoc.
+If you are travelling to Tanzania from India then you must quarantine in a Government designated hotel for 14 days.

 To fly out of Tanzania you need a negative PCR test, taken no more than 72 hours prior to your flight out.
 There are test centres in Arusha, Karatu (on the way to Ngorongoro Crater) and even in the middle of the Serengeti.
-The price for this test is US$50 (reduced from $100 on August 25th 2021; though note that the charge to have the test at Seronera in the Serengeti was always US$130 – we assume this has been reduced too though are awaiting clarification on this point) and you need to book and pay for the test online beforehand.
-Your tour operator will help you sort this out and, if they are as good as us (!), will take you to the test centre, sit with you while you take the test, and take you back to your hotel afterwards too.
+The price for this test is US$50.
+(This was reduced from $100 on August 25th 2021; though note that the charge to have the test at Seronera in the Serengeti was always US$130; we assume this has been reduced too though are awaiting clarification on this point.)
+You need to book and pay for the test online beforehand.
+Your tour operator will help you sort this out and, if they are as good as us (!), will take you to the test centre.
+They should also sit with you while you take the test, and take you back to your hotel afterwards too.